neilhwatson/www.watson-wilson.ca/blog/2011/03/08/cfengine-tutorial/index.md

 Line 61 defines the source server from the “phost” variable.

-Line 62 instructs Cfengine determine if a file needs updating from the source by comparing the MD5 hash of each.
+Line 62 instructs CFEngine determine if a file needs updating from the source by comparing the MD5 hash of each.

-Line 63 instructs Cfengine to verify the copied file with the source before committing the copy.
+Line 63 instructs CFEngine to verify the copied file with the source before committing the copy.

 Line 64 instructs the agent to delete any files at the destination that are not